-The U.S. Centers for Disease Control and Prevention (CDC) is pleased to announce the release of new practice guidelines for the Treatment of Drug-Resistant Tuberculosis, published in the American Journal of Respiratory and Critical Care Medicine
+The U.S. Centers for Disease Control and Prevention (CDC) is pleased to announce the release of new practice guidelines for the Treatment of Drug-Resistant Tuberculosis, published in the American Journal of Respiratory and Critical Care Medicine.

 The guidelines were developed by CDC, the American Thoracic Society (ATS), the Infectious Diseases Society of America (IDSA), and the European Respiratory Society.